 ApexSQL Search for MySQL

-With the Object search feature, MySQL objects can be searched such as tables, table columns, views, stored procedures, and so on that contain the phrase specified in the Search text box of the Object search pane:
+With the Object search feature, MySQL and MariaDB objects can be searched such as tables, table columns, views, stored procedures, and so on that contain the phrase specified in the Search text box of the Object search pane:

 The minimum permissions required to use the MySQL Object search feature: